-require close attention and specific skills.
+- 1. The variable conditions and hazards of off-road riding require close attention and specific skills.
 Start slowly on easier terrain and build up your skills.
 If your bike has suspension, the increased speed you may develop also increases your risk of losing control and falling.
-Get to know how to handle your bike safely before trying increased speed or more difficult terrain.

-- 2. Wear safety gear appropriate to the kind of riding you plan to do. - 3.
+Get to know how to handle your bike safely before trying increased speed or more difficult terrain. - 2.
+Wear safety gear appropriate to the kind of riding you plan to do. - 3.
 Don't ride alone in remote areas.
 Even when riding with others, make sure that someone knows where you're going and when you expect to be back. - 4.
-Always take along some kind of identification, so that people know who you are in case of an accident; and take along some cash for food, a cool drink or an emergency phone call. - 5.
+Always take along some kind of identification, so that people know who you are in case of an accident; and take along some cash for food, a cool drink, cell phone and possibly an emergency locator gps beacon if going into remote territory without cell service. - 5.
 Yield right of way to pedestrians and animals.
-Ride in a way that does not frighten or endanger them, and give them enough room so that their unexpected moves don't endanger you. - 6.
+Ride in a way that does not frighten or endanger them, and give

+- them enough room so that their unexpected moves don't endanger you. - 6.
 Be prepared.
-If something goes wrong while you're riding off-road, help may not be close. - 7.
+If something goes wrong while you're riding off-road, help may not be close.
+In addition to food/ clothing/means of communication, take a handheld bicycle pump, inner tube, tire lever, and multi-tool.
+Bigger or extended trips may necessitate additional spare or backup parts. - 7.
 Before you attempt to jump, do stunt riding or race with your bike, read and understand Section 2.F.

-Off Road Respect
+Off-Road Respect